Spotbanded scat: Biology

 The spotbanded scat form schools over sandy areas in estuaries and in river mouths.
-It is an omnivore which feeds on small benthic invertebrates and detritus.
+They are omnivores, feeding on small benthic invertebrates and detritus.
 There is a venom gland at the base of each spine and a painful wound can be caused if the spines puncture the skin when handling this fish.

 Utilisation

-The spotbanded scat is targeted by recreation anglers.
+The spotbanded scat is targeted by recreational anglers.
 Juveniles are collected for the aquarium trade.